Centrebus: Fleet

-As of June 2022 the fleet consists of 264, mostly single-deck, vehicles.
-Centrebus are currently rolling out a revised livery across their fleet with orange to the front of the vehicle and blue to the rear, separated by a broad white stripe.
+As of August 2024 the fleet consists of 360, mostly single-deck, vehicles.
+Centrebus are currently rolling out a revised livery across their fleet with orange to the front of the vehicle and blue to the rear, separated by a broad white diagonal stripe.

+Electric Buses

-During 2021 Leicester City Council successfully applied for £19 million of funding from the Government's ZEBRA scheme with Centrebus operating four Yutong E12 electric buses on the University Hospitals of Leicester Hospital Hopper service, Centrebus are due a further six Yutong E10 buses during late 2022 for the Leicester Outer Orbital service.
+During 2021 Leicester City Council successfully applied for £19 million of funding from the Government's ZEBRA scheme with Centrebus operating five Yutong E12 electric buses on the University Hospitals of Leicester Hospital Hopper service, Centrebus gained a further six Yutong E10 buses during late 2022 for the 40 Orbital.

+A further three Yutong E9 mini-buses were added to the Leicester fleet in April 2023 for the Hop!
+Leicester City Centre free bus service.

 Routes

-Routes operated by Centrebus include the Rutland Flyer, Leicester Orbital, and the 747 Uppingham–Leicester.
+Routes operated by Centrebus include the Leicester Orbital, Hop!, and the LC7 Uppingham–Leicester.

-747
+LC7

-The 747 is a bus service which operates between Uppingham and Leicester, largely following the A47 road.
+The LC7 is a bus service which operates between Uppingham and Leicester, largely following the A47 road.

-The bus formerly ran between Leicester and Peterborough, operated by Midland Fox.
+The service previously extended beyond Uppingham to Peterborough, operated by Midland Fox.
 The Uppingham-Peterborough section was withdrawn and replaced by the less frequent R47 service.

 In January 2017, Centrebus announced that the route was no longer commercially viable.
 However, the route continued operating after a £60,000 subsidy from two local councils that covered the cost of the route until January 2018.
 The route has continued to be subsidised by Rutland County Council and Leicestershire County Council.

+During April 2025 as part of a network review by Leicestershire County Council the 747 service was renumbered to LC7.